 Yongchun Cantonese Porridge Introduction

-This Yongchun Cantonese Congee restaurant has been run by the family since the grandfather's time.
-At its peak, both the grandfather and father operated two stores simultaneously.
-The cooking methods and flavors have been passed down through generations and are quite different from those in Taiwan; you won't see any rice grains, as it is more like a silky soup.
-However, the ingredients are plentiful, featuring special fish balls from Kinmen, made from freshly kneaded fish paste, each about two centimeters in diameter, soft and fragrant.
-The Cantonese congee also includes minced meat mixed with scallion pearls (seemingly to complement the texture and size of the minced meat) and finely chopped water chestnuts.
-Since the minced meat is directly added to the pot, the meat juices remain sweet and encapsulated within the meatballs, becoming a signature feature.
+This Yongchun Cantonese Porridge has been run by the family since the grandfather's time.
+At its peak, both the grandfather and father operated two stores simultaneously, and the cooking methods and flavors have been passed down through generations.
+It is quite different from what you find in Taiwan, as you won't see rice grains; instead, it’s a smooth porridge.
+However, there are plenty of ingredients, including special small fish balls from Kinmen, made from freshly kneaded fish paste and measuring about two centimeters in diameter, which are soft and have a fishy aroma.
+The Cantonese porridge also includes minced meat mixed with chopped scallions (seemingly to match the texture and size of the minced meat) and finely chopped water chestnuts.
+Since the minced meat is added directly to the pot, the meat juice remains sweet and envelops the minced meat balls, becoming one of the standout features.